SoftwareHeritage/swh-web/README-uri-scheme.md

 ### Context: a specific point in spacetime

-Instead of having to specify a revision by SHA1_GIT, users might want to specify a place and a time.
+Instead of having to specify a (root) revision by SHA1_GIT, users might want to specify a place and a time.
 In SWH a "place" is an origin, with an optional branch name; a "time" is a timestamp at which some place has been observed by SWH crawlers.